BrentonGraham/portfolio/README.md

 ## Projects
 ### Machine Learning & Deep Learning
 #### Research
+This section includes work from my research position at CU Anschutz.
+My work here has focused on multi-omics data (primarily 16S rRNA microbiome data) in the context of cystic fibrosis (CF) and rheumatoid arthritis (RA).
+Not all work here is published.
+Most work was done for exploration.

 #### Biomedical Machine Learning
 This section includes work from a Biomedical Machine Learning course I took at CU Anschutz.
 Each assignment came with a provided data set (some clean, some not) and general assignment goals.
 No solutions were provided, however, and assignments were somewhat open-ended, so all code and work is original.